-Exclusive: Credit Suisse weighs options to strengthen capital - sources | MarketScreener
+Exclusive-Credit Suisse weighs options to strengthen capital - sources | MarketScreener

 But a new capital increase would bolster Credit Suisse's balance sheet and also send a positive signal.
 If well-known investors provided the bank with new cash, this could be seen as a sign of confidence, one of the sources said.

-(Reporting by Oliver Hirt.
-Editing by Jane Merriman)
+(Reporting by Oliver Hirt; additional reporting by Simon Jessop; Editing by Jane Merriman)

 By Oliver Hirt